What happened to the Olympic millions for breaking?

 Tay also emphasised that breaking should not cost too much money and that it needed to be “protected from the hands of others”.
 In other words, he wanted the WDSF to have a say over breaking and keep control.
 When contacted for a comment, the federation responded that it had already invested a significant amount of money in breaking by that time and that there was widespread concern about Standard and Latin dance suffering as a result.

 Breakers, however, feel poorly represented by the federation.
 “I think everyone in the community knows that the federation is not the be-all and end-all,” explains top breaker Jilou from Germany, who says she values the community and culture.
-The 33-year-old says the core values of breaking – peace, love and solidarity – could be felt in the battles.
+The 33-year-old says the core values of breaking – peace, love and unity – could be felt in the battles.

 Breaking originated on the streets of New York in the 1970s.
 In neighbourhoods dominated by gangs and violence, it offered young African-Americans a peaceful way to compete against each other.